Lesterpaintstheworld/terminal-velocity/act1_draft.md

   - **Dr. Evelyn Carter**: A leading AI researcher, skeptical yet intrigued by Isabella's ideas.
   - **Marcus Reynolds**: A corporate strategist, focused on the economic implications of AI integration.

 *Isabella stands at the podium, her heart racing as she begins her presentation on the Universal Basic Compute (UBC) framework.
-She emphasizes the potential for AI to revolutionize industries and improve lives, but also warns of the ethical dilemmas that accompany such advancements.*
+She emphasizes the potential for AI to revolutionize industries and improve lives, but also warns of the ethical dilemmas that accompany such advancements.
+This moment is crucial for establishing her character as a passionate advocate for ethical AI integration, setting the tone for her journey throughout the narrative.*

 ## Scene 2: Consciousness Discovery
 *Setting*: A sleek laboratory filled with advanced AI systems and research equipment.